booreda7/ProgrammingJokesGenerator.brd/README.md

-this is a website for programming jokes
+this is a website for programming jokes.